uk000/goto/README.md

 ### Goto Response Headers
 `Goto` adds the following common response headers to all http responses it sends:
-- `Goto-Server`: identifies the goto instance.
+- `Goto-Host`: identifies the goto instance.
 This header's value will include hostname, IP, Port, Namespace and Cluster information if available to `Goto` from the following Environment variables: `POD_NAME`, `POD_IP`, `NODE_NAME`, `CLUSTER`, `NAMESPACE`.
 It falls back to using local compute's IP address if `POD_IP` is not defined.
 For other fields, it defaults to fixed value `local`.
 - `Via-Goto`: carries the label given to `goto` as startup param, or otherwise defaults to using port number as label.
 - `Goto-Port`: carries the port number on which the request was received
 - `Goto-Protocol`: identifies whether the request was received over `HTTP` or `HTTPS`
+- `Goto-Remote-Address`: remote client's address as visible to `goto`
+- `Goto-Response-Delay`: set if `goto` applied a configured delay to the response.
+- `Goto-Payload-Length`, `Goto-Payload-Content-Type`: set if `goto` sent a configured response payload
+- `Goto-Chunk-Count`, `Goto-Chunk-Length`, `Goto-Chunk-Delay`, `Goto-Stream-Length`, `Goto-Stream-Duration`: set when client requests a streaming response
+- `Goto-Requested-Status`: set when `/status` API request is made requesting a specific status
+- `Goto-Response-Status`: set on all responses, carrying the HTTP response status code that `goto` has set to the response
+- `Goto-Forced-Status`, `Goto-Forced-Status-Remaining`: set when a configured custom response status is applied to a response
+- `Goto-Ignored-Request`: set when a request URI matches an ignore config
+- `Request-*`: prefix is added to all request headers and the request headers are sent back as response headers
+- `Readiness-Request-*`: prefix is added to all request headers for Readiness probe requests
+- `Liveness-Request-*`: prefix is added to all request headers for Liveness probe requests
+- `Readiness-Request-Count`: header added to readiness probe responses, carrying the number of readiness requests received so far
+- `Readiness-Overflow-Count`: header added to readiness probe responses, carrying the number of times readiness request count has overflown
+- `Liveness-Request-Count`: header added to liveness probe responses, carrying the number of liveness requests received so far
+- `Liveness-Overflow-Count`: header added to liveness probe responses, carrying the number of times liveness request count has overflown

 <br/>

 ### <a name="server-logging"></a> Server Logging
 `goto` server logs are generated with a useful pattern to help figuring out the steps `goto` took for a request.
 Each log line tells the complete story about request details, how the request was processed, and response sent.
 Each log line contains the following segments separated by `-->`:
-- Request Timestamp, Host Id (host where the request was processed), and Server label (assigned via --label startup arg)
+- Request Timestamp
+- Listener Host Id: identifies the host+port that received the request
 - Local and Remote addresses (if available)
+- Request Body (first 50 bytes)
-- Request Headers, including Host
+- Request Headers (including Host header)
 - Request URI, Protocol and Method
-- Request Body (first 100 bytes)
-- Action(s) taken by `goto` (e.g. delaying a request)
+- Action(s) taken by `goto` (e.g. delaying a request, echoing back, responding with custom payload, etc.)
-- Final Response code determination
+- Final Response Status Code sent to client
 - Response Headers
+- Response Body Length

 #### Sample log line:
 ```